NOW AVAILABLE: Guelph real estate market sales Oct 1-15 2025

 September 2020: 8.3 houses per day average

-It is true that September is often called the “Second Spring Market”.
+It is true that October is often called the “Second Spring Market”.
 The period of time between Labour Day and Thanksgiving realizes a seasonal bump up in activity.
-This is likely due to people getting back into a routine from summer holidays, as well as an urge to get settled into a new home by Christmas.
+Considering a late Thanksgiving, we sould have expected this number to be higher.

-What sold in the Guelph real estate market in September 2025?
+What sold in the Guelph real estate market so far in October 2025?

 Condos/ townhouses/ stacked townhouses:

-Total homes sold at an average of 97.8% of the last posted asking- slightly higher than August
+Total homes sold at an average of 98.3% of the last posted asking.
+This is slightly higher than September and perhaps an indication that market pricing is becoming a little more accurate.

 A glut in supply of the condo/ townhouse segment

-This is consistent with our predictions for this segment, in particular the stacked townhouse segment that is strugging with oversupply.
-The supply should increase over the next few months as warmer weather returns and many projects complete.
+The above sales are consistent with our predictions for this segment, in particular the stacked townhouse segment that is strugging with oversupply.
+The supply has been increasing and should increase over the next 6-8 months.

 In July, we noted 237 units for sale with 1.6 selling per day.
 In August we had average of 1.3 sales per day with only 205 units for sale.
-Now, at the end of September we have an even higher number available, we have 245 units for sale with an average of 0.9 sales per day.
+September had more units and lesser sale- with an average of 0.9 sales per day.
+So far in October we have 18 sales in 15 days which shows a slight uptick of 1.2 per day.
+We’ll see if this holds for the full month.

 If you’re a buyer in this segment, you have more power than you’ve had in years to negotiate.
 However, sellers still have expectations on sale prices vs recent comparables.